RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 * "OOR" refers to the Open Object Rexx Interpreter under Windows (Windows 11 Pro, version string "REXX-ooRexx\_5.0.0(MT)\_64-bit 6.05") and Linux (Ubuntu 22.04.01 LTS, version string "REXX-ooRexx\_5.0.0(MT)\_64-bit 6.05").
 * "Some" means that some of the previous tests has passed for this call variation.
 Some = 0 when all the tests failed.

+#### Notes

+##### The SAA bug

+The REXXSAA interpreter for OS/2 does not work [as described](../../documents/external-search-order-in-rexxsaa-for-os2.md).
+It should search first for "REXX functions in the current directory, with the current extension", and then for "REXX functions along environment PATH, with the current extension"; it does not, but searches for "the default extension" instead (`.CMD`).
+We will use the expression "**the SAA bug**" to refer to this behaviour.

 ## Common tests

 ### Same (caller), current and path directories.